 Facebook isn't alone in its recent onslaught of privacy and other policy changes.
 Companies ranging from Apple to Venmo have also been notifying users of modifications, at least partly in response to the heightened scrutiny of Facebook and some of its Big Tech counterparts.
 (In addition to Facebook CEO Mark Zuckerberg, chief executives from Twitter and Google have also been asked to testify before Congress in the wake of these ongoing events.)

 But it may not be entirely in response to this particular situation.
-On May 25, which is less than two months away, the General Data Protection Regulation (GDPR) comes into force and will impact the way organizations obtain, store, manage or process the personal data of EU citizens -- which some believe is also behind these recent policy changes and notifications.
+On May 25, which is less than two months away, the General Data Protection Regulation (GDPR) comes into force and will impact the way organizations obtain, store, manage or process the personal data of EU citizens -- which some

 But all things considered, this is likely not the last policy change expected from Facebook.
 And as the story continues to unfold, I'll be monitoring it.
 Questions?
 Feel free to weigh in on Twitter.